Compute

 3. Click Fast Create Child.
 Enter the title Frontend display-add store network menu, assign it to Chris, and click OK.

-4. Use the same method to add the task Background management-Add store network management and maintenance module.
+4. Use the same method to add task Background management-Add store network management and maintenance module.

-You can view the status of work items in a Sprint in the card mode.
+You can view the status of work items in the sprint in the card mode.

 Go to the Sprints tab page and click to switch to the card mode.
 This page displays work item cards in each status.
 You can drag a work item card to update its status.